MateuszBuczek88/LicenciaDeArmasApp/README.md

 # LicenciaDeArmasApp
-An Android app, which allows user to learn and test his knowledge for spanish gun licence.
+Android app, which allows user to learn and test his knowledge for spanish gun licence.
+Learning process is implemented by removing, right anawerred questions from the list.
+Wrong answered questions are moved to end of the list, and will be displayed to user again.
+Process is repeated until user will give right answer to all questions.
+Despite that, the app is currently using the internal data source, its structure, and used design patterns, allow usage of external data source like API, which is being implemented right now.

 ## Home screen
 Home screen allows the user to chose between learning and performing a test <br>which simulates the real Spanish gun license test.